-- (iv) Considering (including by taking into account the views of other interested parties) and publishing proposals from interested parties to add Unmetered Devices to a Load Table; and - (v) Publish updated Load Tables. - (c) No Registered Participant may use an Unmetered Device as a market load for which there is no load data in a Load Table. - (d) Proposals to add a new Unmetered Device load to the Load Table must include load measurement tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.
+- (v) publish updated Load Tables. - (c) No Registered Participant may use an Unmetered Device as a type 7 market load for which there is no load data in a Load Table. - (d) Proposals to add a new Unmetered Device load to the Load Table must include load measurement tests conducted by a NATA accredited laboratory or an overseas equivalent. - (e) Agreement for an Unmetered Device load to be added to the Load Table does not replace any obligation for an interested party to obtain appropriate approvals related to the performance and acceptance of use of the Unmetered Device.